arabinda0704/product_catalog/README.md

 This is a simple Product Catalog API built with Go (Golang), using the Gin web framework and MongoDB Atlas for database storage.

-## Features

-- Retrieve all cakes
-- Retrieve a specific cake by ID
-- Add a new cake
-- Delete a cake by a specific field

 ## Prerequisites

 - Go (v1.22.6 or later)